|

 Spores 8-10 x 3.5-4 µm, smooth, thin-walled, narrowly elliptical to subfusiform; spore print brownish-olive.

-Solitary to gregarious in conifer woods; believed to be mycorrhizally associated with Beach Pine (Pinus contorta); relatively common north of San Francisco along the Mendocino coast; fruiting from late fall to mid-winter.
+Solitary to gregarious in conifer woods; believed to be mycorrhizally associated with beach pine (Pinus contorta); relatively common north of San Francisco along the Mendocino coast; fruiting from late fall to mid-winter.

 Probably edible but untried due to a viscid cap and minimal texture.